peschelgroup/LivestockCV/docs/source/Crop.rst

 ----------
 Requires a path to your image.

-.. admonition:: Watch where you're going!
+.. note:: Watch where you're going!
    Since I am using Google Collab, I use a path within my Google Drive.
 Check the tab on "Basics of Google Collab" for more information.